TLW's Prisonscope™ (Prison Historyscope)

 In 1826 Sing Sing Prison (Native Am. "sinck sinck" = stone upon stone), built by the N.Y. legislature in Ossining Village on Mount Pleasant in Westchester County 30 mi.
 N of New York City opens, employing the Auburn (New York) (Congregate) System that imposes absolute silence on prisoners enforced by whipping and brutal punishments, becoming a model prison because it turns a profit for the state; it is completed in Oct.
 1828.; in 1970-85 it becomes Ossining Correctional Facility; by 1972 614 men and women are executed on death row's Old Sparky.

 In 1827 Ft.
-Leavenworth is established in NE Kansas (25 mi.
+Leavenworth is established by the 3rd Infantry Regiment under Col. (later Gen.) Henry Leavenworth (1783-1834) in NE Kansas (25 mi.
 NW of Kansas City) on bluffs above the Missouri River to guard wagon trains moving W on branches of the Santa Fe and Oregon Trails, which cross the river there; in 1829 the Rookery, the oldest house in Kansas is built there for the commanders, being used by the first gov. of Kansas Territory; on Sept.
 21, 1866 the U.S. 10th Cavalry Regiment is formed there, becoming home of the African-Am.
-Buffalo soldiers; the U.S. Disciplinary Barracks is founded in 1874, becoming the U.S. Defense Dept.'s only maximum security prison.
+Buffalo soldiers; the the U.S. Disciplinary Barracks is founded in 1874, becoming the U.S. Defense Dept.'s only maximum security prison.

 In 1829 Eastern State Penitentiary in Philadelphia, Penn. opens, pioneering the Separate (Penn.)
 System based on separation of inmates in 4-8 radiating (wagon wheel) wings of prison blocks around a central hall, with prisoners required to wear masks and work inside their cells, known as the Penn.
 (Separate) System, which becomes influential with other prisons; celeb prisoners incl.
 Al Capone and Willie Sutton; it closes in 1971.